joakimtauren/matchbot/README.md

-# Slack Matcher Bot
+# Slack Matcher Bot (PostgreSQL Version)

-A Slack WebSocket-based bot that matches users from within specific channels.
+A Slack WebSocket-based bot that matches users from within specific channels, designed to run on Replit with PostgreSQL.

 ## Features
 - Match users within specific Slack channels